mvcss/mvcss.github.com/source/library.md

 # Library

-The [library](http://mvcss.github.io/library/) is a collection of modules, styles, and JavaScript bits we commonly use.
+The [library](http://github.com/mvcss/library/) is a collection of Sass modules and JavaScript components we commonly use.
 If you're seeking a framework moreso than a methodology, this is your jumping off point for items like grids, tabs, buttons, and forms.
+You can just plug the modules/components into your base MVCSS project.